 Boards of Directors

-Sarah Dickinson is a property lawyer and has an MSc in the Conservation of Historic Gardens and Cultural Landscapes.
-She is a consultant and qualified garden designer specialising in historic landscape and domestic gardens.
-Sarah is on the Council of the Surrey Gardens Trust and editor of their newsletter.
+Sarah Dickinson is enjoying a second career as a landscape designer and planting consultant following a career in the City as a property lawyer.
+She has an MSc in the Conservation of Historic Gardens and Cultural Landscapes from Bath University and is on the Council of the Surrey Gardens Trust and editor of their newsletter.

-She is Vice Chair of the Conservation Committee of the Gardens Trust.
+She is Chair of the Conservation Committee of the Gardens Trust.

-Virginia Hinze is a landscape architect with a qualification in historic landscape conservation.
-She had experience with East Sussex County Council, English Heritage and the Heritage Lottery Fund and is currently a consultant.
-She delivers training courses to County Gardens Trusts and helps to deliver projects.
-She is a founder and former Council member of Sussex Gardens Trust and former Council member of the GHS.
-She is Chair of the Events Committee of the Gardens Trust.
+Virginia Hinze is a landscape architect with a qualification in historic designed landscape conservation.
+Her work for East Sussex County Council included many designed landscape restoration projects and as English Heritage’s South-East regional landscape architect she undertook planning casework and many mentoring and monitoring projects for the Heritage Lottery Fund, specialising in public park restoration.
+Subsequent work as a consultant included designing and delivering training courses to the former AGT and County Gardens Trusts.
+She is a founder and current Council member of Sussex Gardens Trust and a former Council member of the GHS.
+She is co-chair of the Education and Events Committee of the Gardens Trust.

 Dr Sally Jeffery, FSA, studied History of Art at Birkbeck College, where she wrote her doctoral thesis.
-She was architectural and garden historian at the City of London for sixteen years, then helped to set up the MA Garden History at Birkbeck, and was a tutor until its closure, and is now an independent scholar.
-She is Vice Chair of the Events Committee of the Gardens Trust, and organises the winter lectures.
+She was architectural and garden historian at the City of London for sixteen years, then helped to set up the MA Garden History at Birkbeck, and was a tutor until its closure, and is now an independent lecturer and scholar.
+She is a Vice Chair of the Education and Events Committee of the Gardens Trust, and organises the winter lectures.

 Dr David Marsh is a garden historian, lecturer and writer.
 He obtained a PhD in Garden History from Birkbeck College in 2005.
 He is co-convener of the History of Gardens and Designed Landscapes seminar at Institute of Historical Research, London University, 2011 to date and is currently involved in setting up a national programme for garden history education in conjunction with a number of other interest groups.
-David is Chair of the Education, Publications and Communications Committee of the Gardens Trust and Registrar of Research.
+David is co-Chair of the Education and Events Committee of the Gardens Trust and Registrar of Research.

 Maureen Nolan is Honorary Secretary of the Gardens Trust.
 She is a Chartered Secretary with over 30 years’ experience in governance and company secretarial work.
 She has a BSc in Mathematics and Biophysics and an MSc in Information Science.
 She has worked for a range of organisations in the public, private and charitable sectors, including Transport for London, ICSA and Age Concern England.
 Maureen is presently Company Secretary and Trustee of the London Parks and Gardens Trust (LPGT) and Company Secretary of the Gas Safe Charity.